ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 1. Explain the goal of having the value
 2. Some 80/20 rules that surround the value
 3. Systems that can make forming habit around the value second nature.
-3. Resources, Books and Role Models
+4. Resources, Books and Role Models
+5. Examples that help solidify

 ***